prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/loops/notes.md

   + `For ...
 Next`: Repeat a statement a specified number of times.
   + `For Each ...
 Next`: Repeat a statement for each object in a collection of objects.

 To programmatically exit from a `Do` loop, use the statement `Exit Do`.
 To programmatically exit from a `For` loop, use the statement `Exit For`.
 To manually exit a loop, for example if you get stuck in an infinite loop, press and hold the "Escape" key to exit the program.
-If that doesn't work, try pressing the "ctrl" + "Break" keys.
-If that doesn't work, try Ctrl + Alt + Delete to reveal the task manager to force quit the application.
+If that doesn't work, try pressing the "Ctrl" + "Break" keys.
+If that doesn't work, try "Ctrl" + "Alt" + "Delete" to reveal the task manager and force quit the application.

 ### `Do While ...
 Loop` Loops